|The Ten Words of LIFE|

 the firstborn of all creation,

 While the Hebrew word goy means "nation" from a general perspective, there is only one nation (goy) that worships the One True Elohim of Israel.
 However, in the plural, goyim, it is especially used of "other nations beside Israel" to describe the profane practices of those who are strangers to Elohim.
 In Isaiah 42:6, YHVH says He will make His Family, Israel, a "light (i.e., a teacher) to the other nations (KJV translated "Gentiles").
 One cannot be a practitioner of the ways of other nations and, at the same time, expect to be incorporated into the nation of YHVH's family of Israel as seen in Leviticus 19:2 and Acts 15:19-21.
 These four instructions in Acts are taken directly from the portions known as the "Heart of the Torah" in the Original Writings.
 They are found in the book of Leviticus from chapters 11 through 20.
 These chapters give YHVH's definition of what is holy - and what is not.
-Notice that Acts 5:19 declares these instructions are to be given to "those of the Gentiles (other nations) who turn to YHVH".
+Notice that Acts 5:19 declares these instructions are to be given to "those of the Gentiles (other nations) who turn to YHVH" - not to Yeshua.
 Turning to YHVH means abandoning the pagan practices of other nations and choosing to align oneself with the ways of the nation of YHVH, the Family of Israel - one cannot do both at the same time.
-To be holy (Hebrew kodesh) means to be set apart from the rest of the world (see the article Legalism for a deeper examination).
+To be holy (Hebrew kodesh) means to be set apart from the rest of the world (see the article Legalism for a deeper examination of Acts 15).

 The creation of the world as we know it is in the process of being created by the participation of those who are actively engaged with Spirit, today.
-The purpose for the creation of Adam was as the firstborn of a family that would be the expression of the Father's image, becoming participants in the creating process.
+The purpose for the creation of Adam was as the firstborn of a Hebrew family that would be the expression of the Father's image, becoming participants in the creating process.
 That purpose was fulfilled in the atonement of the Kinsman Redeemer To enter into a creative partnership with YHVH as His children in the formation of the world as YHVH originally intended means we bear responsibility for what we do here on earth.
 We affect the creation, not simply by altering what is already there but by actually bringing into being the fuller purposes of YHVH.
 We are active, essential participants in an ongoing creation.
 To keep the Words of the Father in the same manner as Yeshua exampled means that we display YHVH's character in our actions without any other purpose or intention than to honor Him.
 To keep the Words of the Father in the same manner as Yeshua exampled means that we are nothing more than the transparent vehicle of YHVH.
 To be in perpetuity with YHVH means that, "If you have seen me, you have seen the Father" - words that should resonate in how others view our Life.

 "We know that when the tent which houses us here on earth is torn down, we have a permanent building from YHVH, a building not made by human hands, eternal in heaven."|

 If you read this verse from 2Corinthians in the original Greek, without doctrinal overlays, the Greek word aionios again appears translated as "eternal" - meaning "without beginning and without end".
 What do you do with a house?
 You abide, dwell, live in - inhabit a house with your being.
 The "house" He is building is AMONG those who choose to actively participate with Him in constructing a permanent place of dwelling in perpetuity where Spirit abides by obedience to His Words.
 Again, words mean things, and the tense that is being used in this verse is "have" - meaning that house is available to us right now.
 When you die and this "tent on earth" is torn down, the house of Spirit you have constructed is part of the New Jerusalem that is not made by human hands but is comprised of Spirit - of which all those who are now a part form the brilliance of it.
-This scripture speaks of the result of our participation in the Spirit of perpetuity today - the "Keys to the Kingdom" Yeshua speaks of in (Matthew 16:19, Matthew 18:15-20, John 20:21-23, see Just As-Even So).
+This scripture speaks of the result of our participation in the Spirit of perpetuity today - the "Keys to the Kingdom" Yeshua speaks of in Matthew 16:19, Matthew 18:15-20, and John 20:21-23 (see Just As-Even So).
 The Hebrew word for "repent", teshuvah, means a return to the image of Spirit.
 It is to re-capture humanity because without an open, cooperative, obedient relationship with Him, there is no sharing in His image.
 The core Nature of Spirit that runs like a thread throughout His Words is selfLESSness.
 Disobedience to YHVH's Words removes us from the full image of His Nature (Luke 9:23).

 Part One - the Present Presence

-Part Three - The Father's Will
+Part Two - The Father's Will

-Part Four - In Perpetuity
+Part Three - In Perpetuity